Laos uses the Lao Kip (ISO 4217 Code: LAK) as its currency.

 However, you cannot do much when it comes to exchanging your money to Lao currency as you cannot buy Lao Kip (LAK) outside Laos.

-The first points you can exchange Lao Kip is on your arrival in major airports in Laos and main ports of entry such as Lao-Thai Friendship bridges and international border crossing points.
+The first points you can exchange Lao Kip is on your arrival in major airports in Laos and main ports of land entry such as Lao-Thai Friendship bridges and international border crossing points.

 In most provinces of Laos, currency exchange offices/units are readily available (at the banks and in most big markets).
 Exchange rates vary from bank to bank, but are usually not that much different.